Deep Depth from Focus with Differential Focus Volume

 Our network is inspired by the close relationship between stereo matching and DFF~\cite{schechner2000depth, lee2019complex} and the recent success of deep stereo matching~\cite{chang2018PSM, yang2019hsm, mao2021uasnet}.
-The network employs a 2D CNN to learn the deep focus and context representations, stacks them into 4D focus volumes, and computes the differences in their frame dimension to build deep differential focus volumes (DFVs).
-The DFVs are later processed by a 3D CNN to predict the best-focused probability of a pixel.
-The probabilistic prediction helps locate the best-focused frames for pixels even if they are not visible in the focal stack, thus decreases the required focal stack size.
+The network employs a 2D CNN to learn the deep focus and context representations, stacks them into 4D focus volumes (FVs), and computes the differences in their frame dimension to build deep differential focus volumes (DFVs).
+The DFVs are later processed by a 3D CNN to predict the best-focused probability of pixels.
+The probabilistic prediction helps locate the best-focused frames for pixels even if they are not visible in the focal stack, thus decreasing the required focal stack size.
 Finally, the depth estimation is obtained by probability regression.
-Our pipeline is analogous to traditional focus volume-based DFF approaches~\cite{mahmood2012nonlinear, surh2017noise, fan2018novel}, which first compute the in-focus score using hand-crafted measures and then aggregate the focus volume to obtain the final focus analysis for depth estimation.
-Besides the depth prediction, our model also provides an uncertainty estimation that shows the reliability of the prediction.
-To the best of our knowledge, this is the first work that introduces the deep 4D focus volume to the DFF task.
+Our pipeline is analogous to traditional FV-based DFF approaches~\cite{mahmood2012nonlinear, surh2017noise, fan2018novel}, which first compute the in-focus score using hand-crafted measures and then aggregate the score volume to obtain the final focus analysis for depth estimation.
+Besides depth prediction, our model also provides an uncertainty estimation that shows the reliability of the prediction.
+To the best of our knowledge, this is the first work that introduces the deep 4D focus volume to DFF.